divyanikoshta/triple-a-transaction-app/README.md

 ## Features Overview

 ### Add Account
-- Create new financial accounts with unique IDs having validation for entering number only in account Id
+- Create new financial accounts with unique IDs, with validation for entering numbers only in the account ID field
 - Set initial account balance
-- View recently added accounts , which should Ideally come from API, but as of there is no API exposed from backend, so I am using redus to store recently added account
+- View recently added accounts, which should ideally come from the API, but since there is no API exposed from the backend, I am using Redux to store recently added accounts

 ### Account Details
 - Search accounts by ID using dropdown or custom input